 How to Have a Great Holiday on a Limited Budget

-Financial difficulties have far-reaching impacts that can be especially painful during the holiday season.
-It's understandable why so many people—particularly those with children— push their financial issues to the side during the holiday season and spend like nothing's changed.
+Times are tough for most American families.
+Prices are high and wages aren't keeping pace.
+Even so, during the holidays many people—particularly those with children— push their financial issues to the side and spend like nothing's changed.

 No one wants to disappointment their children, particularly during the holidays.
 But pretending that things are just the same as they've always been will often just make things so much worse in the long run.